Last Updated on February 26, 2026 by Homegrown Florida

 Sunlight and Watering

 Peas thrive in full sun, even in Florida.
-Make sure your garden spot gets plenty of sunlight throughout the day—ideally around 6-8 hours of direct sunlight.
-This will ensure that your peas grow strong and produce well.
+Make sure your garden spot gets around 6 to 8 hours of direct sunlight per day.

 Pest Management and Fertilization

-Fertilizing peas is generally not necessary if you’ve used an inoculant, as the plants will naturally fix nitrogen in the soil.
-However, if you did not use inoculant and notice your peas struggling with yellow leaves, a light application of a liquid fertilizer, such as Neptune’s Harvest fish fertilizer, can give them the quick boost they need.
+If you’ve used inoculant, fertilizing peas is generally unnecessary.
+The plants will naturally fix nitrogen in the soil.
+If you skipped inoculant and notice yellowing or weak growth, a light application of a liquid fertilizer, such as Neptune’s Harvest fish fertilizer, can provide a short-term boost.

 Harvesting Peas